-6 Trauma Training Research shows that trauma can have severe impacts on the brain and overall health and wellness.
+6 Trauma Trair Research shows that trauma can have severe impacts on the brain and overall health and wellness.
 While a significant portion of the overall population has experienced some form of trauma, we know that trauma is more prevalent among individuals living in low-income environments.
 In fact, the trauma that results from living in poverty for long periods of time can result in a chronic, toxic stress that has substantial consequences for each individual and society as a whole.
 In addition, it is well documented the traumatic experiences that some of our newcomer ELs have experienced, having to face separation from their families in some cases, or even federal custody in others.
 Trauma is not foreign to our foster youth, either.
-Research shows that one in four children in foster care will show signs of post-traumatic stress disorder. \$250,000.00 Yes Compton Unified acknowledges the traumatic experiences that many of our low-income students and other unduplicated students had to face in the midst of a pandemic, and the impact that these may have had on their academic performance and well-being.
+Research shows that one in four children in foster care will show signs of post-traumatic stress disorder.
+Compton Unified acknowledges the traumatic experiences that many of our low-income students and other unduplicated students had to face in the midst of a pandemic, and the impact that these may have had on their academic performance and well-being.
 During the last few months, educators and parents across the district have shared some of these experiences and highlighted the need for increased support in this area.
-As such, our district will provide relevant, trauma-informed training to all staff (administrators, teachers, counselors) to better equip them to understand the role of trauma, its effect on low-income children, foster youth, and newly arrived English Learners, and how educators can change methods of interacting and responding to children impacted by trauma.
+As such, our district will provide relevant, trauma-informed training to all staff (administrators, teachers, Yes counselors) to better equip them to understand the role of trauma, its effect on low-incom children, foster youth, and newly arrived English Learners, and how educators can change methods of interacting and responding to children impacted by trauma.
 By adopting a trauma-informed approach, our schools will undertake a paradigm shift at the staff and organizational level to recognize, understand and address the learning needs of children impacted by trauma.
-7 Social-Emotional Learning Many of our low-income children in Compton are at increased risk for socio-emotional problems, which may contribute to socioeconomic disparities in wellbeing and academic achievement.
+7 Social-Emoti problems, which may contribute to socioeconomic disparities in wellbeing and academic achievement.
 This risk has significantly been accentuated with the effects of the COVID-19 pandemic.
-Input from educators and parents in our district through multiple consultation sessions, and the results from the Healthy Kids Survey, School Staff Survey, and Parent Survey, highlight the need to increase services in this area.
-As a result of this need, all school sites will implement a Social-Emotional Learning program (e.g. Second Step for K-8 and Move This World for High Schools) that aims to meet the social emotional needs of our low-income, minority students.
+Input from educators and parents in our district through multiple consultation sessions, and the results from the Healthy Kids Survey, School Staff Survey, and Parent Survey, highlight the need to increase services in this area. \$3,379,077.00 Yes As a result of this need, all school sites will implement a Social-Emotional Learning program (e.g. Second Step for K-8 and Move This World for High Schools) that aims to meet the social emotional needs of our low-income, minority students.
 Both teachers as well as classified staff will receive the appropriate training for a successful and holistic implementation of the model.
 In addition, schools will implement a baseline Social Emotional Learning assessment that will be administered twice a year in order to monitor the social and emotional competencies of students.
-The assessment results will help teachers and counselors set clear goals and benchmarks, and organize evidence-based lessons that will help our low-income students build social competencies and improve \$428,162.00 Yes
+The assessment results will help teachers and counselors set clear goals and benchmarks, and organize evidence-based lessons that will help our low-income students build social competencies and improve leadership skills.